 As a communications executive, I know what it takes to build a career you love and are proud of.
 I love being a career coach because my years of management experience are put to good use as I help others enjoy their jobs!

 We're redefining what it means to be a career woman, together.
 We focus on the work and don't get caught up in unimportant gossip... because girls gossip, women work.

-From DC, she was recruited to be the Director of Communications under the Governor of Florida.
-She served as the Department of State Public Information Officer overseeing state elections, the on-camera official spokeswoman and speechwriter for the Secretary of State and agency of over 600 employees.
+From DC, she was recruited to be the Director of Communications for the Governor of Florida.
+She served as the Department of State Public Information Officer overseeing state elections and the on-camera official spokeswoman and speechwriter for the Secretary of State and agency of over 600 employees.
 She led efforts in advertising, public affairs, marketing, and social media while managing the communications team of thirty professionals, directing strategy for campaigns in tourism, voting, and education with multi-million dollar ad budgets.
 She interacted frequently with members of the local and national press, and held daily press briefings during the election cycle.

-Britt then moved into the private sector and since has directed communications for political campaigns, startups and established enterprise companies.
-As a Director of Public Relations and Vice President of Client Relations, her clients included Microsoft, Delta, Pfizer, Children's Miracle Network Hospital, Subway, United Airlines, Joann Fabrics, Extra Space Storage and several statewide and national political campaigns.
-As the only female Vice President at the firm, she instituted a completely new structure for client strategy and hired more than 50% of the employees.
+Britt then moved into the private sector and since has directed public affairs strategy and communications for political campaigns, startups and established enterprise companies.
+As a Director of Public Relations and Vice President of Client Relations, her clients included Microsoft, Delta, Pfizer, Children's Miracle Network Hospitals, Merit Medical, Subway, United Airlines, Joann Fabrics, Extra Space Storage and several statewide and national political campaigns.
+As the youngest and only female Vice President at her last firm, she instituted a completely new structure for client strategy and hired more than 50% of the employees.

 Britt studied communications and political science at Brigham Young University and interned at NBC News.